 Therefore, if your device comes into contact with water, make sure to power off immediately and look for the quickest way to dry up your phone.
 After that, you can go to a repairer to perform a chemical wash on the motherboard to hopefully revive affected parts to avoid serious damage on the board IC chip.

 Have you ever dropped a phone?
 If so, what was the first thing that came to your mind?
 Yes!
 A cracked screen.
 Most consumers ignore the fact that any type of serious impact can cause possible internal damage to their phone.

 Here’s a more obvious example, imagine your phone was run over by your neighbor’s car.
-Apart from the broken back glass (based on your smartphone model) and the cracked screen, you might notice your device to be even flatter than it was before the accident, or be gravely bent out of shape.
+Apart from the broken back glass and the cracked screen, you might notice your device to be even flatter than it was before the accident, or be gravely bent out of shape.
 And we can guess that a deformed smartphone means a deformed motherboard—and this will require repairing.